shukriadams/docker-perforce/SETUP.md

 ### Force trust and authentication

-    Due to the stateless nature of containers, and how Perforce's security is stateful, you will likely find yourself having to enable trust and authenticate many times while accessing your container.
+    Due to the stateless nature of containers, and that Perforce's security is stateful, you will likely find yourself having to enable trust and authenticate each time you access your container after restarting it.
 You can force automatic trust and authentication with

         FORCE_TRUST_AUTH: "true"

     This uses whatever credentials are currently defined in P4USER and P4PASSWD to authenticate with - update these to authenticate with a different user.
 This obviously has security implications, as any user that has access to your container has access to your admin account.

 ### Mode